The Ultimate Guide to Choosing the Best Sheepskin Rug for Your Home

 How can a rug be healthy?
 It all has to do with dust mites.

-Real sheepskins contain natural oils that act as a defense against dust mites, dirt, and light splashes of liquid, including water.
+Real sheepskins contain natural oils that act as a natural defense against dust mites, dirt, and light splashes of liquid, including water.
 This is one of its greatest, and often unknown benefits.

 A combination of dust mites, bacteria and water provide the perfect conditions for the growth of mold and other allergy-inducing fungus.
 While it’s not quite accurate to say that sheepskins are 100% hypoallergenic, you’re much less likely to harbor unpleasant dust and bacteria in a sheepskin than in a faux fur rug.